The Scandinavian Textile Initiative For Climate Action (STICA)

 The purpose of this program is to help apparel and textile organizations to:

-Understand their organization’s climate impacts and measure and report GHG emissions according to the most trusted standards;
+Understand their company’s climate impacts, and measure and report GHG emissions according to the most trusted standards.

 Company Benefits